-Important features included in the DESIGN module:
+Important features of the DESIGN module:

 - Capture of combinatorial + hierarchical designs.